NickQian/Robi-Transform-Project/doc/README.md

 2016.11.29 <br/>

 3. TODO:  <br/>
-1) servo action server now only support 1 servo command during server period.
+1.a) servo action server now only support 1 servo command during server period.
 Need to support all servo at the same time. <br/>
+1.b) Robi cannot move right now. need to add a balance car under the legs and let them move: controlled by BT.  <br/>
+1.c) integrate moveit! ? <br/>
-2) sensors now are blank (except microphone and camera).
+2.a) sensors now are blank (except microphone and camera).
 Need to add sensors driver and integrate them into ROS to let them publish data. <br/>
-3) Robi cannot move right now. need to add a balance car under the legs and let them move: controlled by BT.  <br/>
+2.b) integrate cartographer for SLAM <br/>
+3.a) No object detection right now.
+Maybe "tensorbox" is a solution.  <br/>
+3.b) Object recognization using "inception" has not been integrated into ROS. also face recognization. <br/>
-4) When speaking the microphone and capture the sound and record it.
+4.a) When speaking the microphone also capture the sound and record it.
 This is stupid.
 Need a way to improve this.  <br/>
-5) STT and TTS are not good.
+4.b) STT and TTS are not good.
 STT using Xunfei cloud and too slow.
 TTS result is not smooth.
 Needs better solution.  <br/>
-6) No object detection right now.
-Maybe tensor box is a solution.
-Object recognization using inception has not been integrated into ROS. also face recognization. <br/>
+4.c) integrate "syntaxnet" to do some analyze?   <br/>
-7) dialog match now using AIML. need to imporove using CNN things.  <br/>
+4.d) dialog match now using AIML. need to imporove using CNN things.  <br/>